 The Aims and Rationale of the new NCCA English Curriculum Specification for the Leaving Certificate offer a strong foundation but present clear opportunities for further development, particularly in aligning with the SC Guiding Principles.
 There is meaningful scope to expand on the themes of participation and citizenship, which are vital in fostering students' sense of agency and responsibility as global citizens.
 In an increasingly diverse and interconnected society, English education should reflect the global context; our place in the wider world.
 It should create space for students to encounter and engage with a range of voices and perspectives beyond their immediate environment.
-Good to see the inclusion of cultural identities - could this be reflected in the chosen texts (to include marginalised voices/Global South literature)?
 Encouraging this breadth of understanding contributes to nurturing empathy, critical thinking, and active global citizenship.

-Notably, the specification references debate four times in its Aims and Rationale, but it is absent from the strands themselves.
-This is a missed opportunity, as debate is a powerful pedagogical tool that enables students to examine complex global issues, articulate informed viewpoints, and develop a critical voice.
+Debate is a powerful pedagogical tool that enables students to examine complex global issues, articulate informed viewpoints, and develop a critical voice and should be included at every opportunity.
 The Concern Debates, for example, have demonstrated how young people can meaningfully engage with global topics through structured argumentation and reflection.
 Integrating such models within the curriculum strands would not only enhance students' communication skills but also reinforce their understanding of global interconnectedness and civic engagement.